QUANTUM FRAME

 2020-2021

-4) The time of the performance, from the beginning of the playing of the recording to the moment that the tape breaks, which we recorded in seconds.
+4) Performance Time: The time of the performance of the media, which begins at the start of play and ends when the tape breaks, recorded in seconds.

 Installation view of piece.
 Shenzhen Science, Technology and Arts (STArts) Festival, 2020-2021.